High School Programs

 If telling your truth and expressing yourself fills your soul with music, then get ready to explore the art of Spoken Word, a form at the intersection of poetry and hip-hop.

-Poets are first and foremost storytellers, who add in sleek rhymes and clever intonations to bring their words alive.
+Poets are first and foremost storytellers, who add sleek rhymes and clever intonations to bring their words alive.
 Students will learn how to craft their own poems and practice performing them for a group of their peers.

 9th – 12th Grade | 60 Minutes per Session | Workshop & Residency

-The Dairy of Anne Frank is studied world-wide as it documents the sobering true story of eight people living in hiding during Nazi-occupied Holland in World War II, as seen through the eyes of 13-year-old Anne.
+The Diary of Anne Frank is studied world-wide as it documents the sobering true story of eight people living and hiding during Nazi-occupied Holland in World War II, as seen through the eyes of 13-year-old Anne.
 Her words reach out to us over the generations, inspiring us to never forget, to never give up on the power and goodness of the human spirit, and to always “fill life with living.”
-This workshop explores these historical events while teaching the importance of empathy, advocacy, and disruption of othering in today’s society.
+This workshop explores these historical events while teaching the importance of empathy, advocacy, and disruption of othering in society.
 If selecting a residency, we recommend 5 classes for optimal student success.
 Inspired by the production, The Diary of Anne Frank by Frances Goodrich and Albert Hackett.

 9th – 12th Grade | 90 Minute Session | Workshop Only

 Explore interactive arts activities that empower students to reflect on their own identities while celebrating themselves and each other.
-This workshop is best as a preparatory introduction to engaging in anti-racism and anti-oppression work on individual and collective level.
+This workshop is best as a preparatory introduction to engaging in anti-racism and anti-oppression work on an individual and collective level.

 9th – 12th Grade | 90 Minute Session | Workshop Only